 Thursday, May 2: Brooklyn

 Thursday, May 9: Manhattan

 I hope you will attend a hearing.
 Testimony is heard on a first-come, first-served basis and begins promptly at 6:00 pm (the last Manhattan hearing ran until 1:00 am, so come prepared!).
 You may also submit written testimony here.

-SET YOUR DVR: Learn more about the Charter Commission’s work on my edition of MNN’s “Represent NYC” public access show with guests Gail Benjamin, chair of the commission, and my appointee Jim Caras, along with special guests, on ranked choice voting, land use, police accountability, and the city budget process.
-It will first air on Spectrum Cable Channel 34 at 7:00 pm on Sunday, May 5.
-You can also find it on YouTube.
+Learn more about the Charter Commission’s work on my edition of MNN’s “Represent NYC” public access show with guests Gail Benjamin, chair of the commission, and my appointee Jim Caras, along with special guests, on ranked choice voting, land use, police accountability, and the city budget process.
+You can find it on YouTube.